r-am-ya/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

 ## 📄 Problem & Solution

 **Problem:**
-Policy documents are often lengthy and difficult to navigate, written in complex language, and time-consuming to analyze manually.
+Public policy documents are often lengthy, complex, and difficult to understand due to technical language, making it challenging for users to quickly find relevant information.
+There is a lack of intelligent systems that enable easy search, summarization, and question-answering over such documents.
+This results in poor accessibility, time-consuming analysis, and potential misinterpretation of policies.

 **Solution:**
 Our AI-powered system helps to: